-The Affordable Care Act provides a new simplified method for calculating income eligibility for Medicaid and Child Health Plan Plus (CHP+).
-This new method calculates eligibility for all programs based on what is called Modified Adjusted Gross Income (MAGI).
+The Affordable Care Act provides a simplified method for calculating income eligibility for Medicaid and Child Health Plan Plus (CHP+).
+This method calculates eligibility for all programs based on what is called Modified Adjusted Gross Income (MAGI).
 The use of MAGI standardizes income eligibility rules across all states and all medical assistance and insurance affordability programs.

 You may qualify if you fall under one of the following categories:

 - Children ages 0-18 whose household income does not exceed 142% Federal Poverty Level (FPL)

 - Pregnant Women whose household income does not exceed 195% FPL

 - Parents and Caretaker Relatives (you must have a dependent child) whose household income does not exceed 133% FPL

 - Adults without dependent children whose household income does not exceed 133% FPL

 For more information on income guidelines call or email the Medicaid Customer Contact Center.

 If you qualify for Colorado Medicaid, some of the benefits you can receive include: